 The Radiation Oncology (RO) Model aims to improve the quality of care for cancer patients receiving radiotherapy (RT) and move toward a simplified and predictable payment system.
 The RO Model tests whether bundled, prospective, site neutral, modality agnostic, episode-based payments to physician group practices (PGPs), hospital outpatient departments (HOPD), and freestanding radiation therapy centers for radiotherapy (RT) episodes of care reduces Medicare expenditures while preserving or enhancing the quality of care for Medicare beneficiaries.
-The RO Model has a five-year Model performance period that begins on January 1, 2021 and runs through December 31, 2025.
+The RO Model has a 4.5-year Model performance period that begins on July 1, 2021 and runs through December 31, 2025.

 Since 2014, CMS has explored potential ways to test an episode-based payment model for RT services.
 In December 2015, Congress passed the Patient Access and Medicare Protection Act, which required the Secretary of Health and Human Services to submit to Congress a report on “the development of an episodic alternative payment model” for RT services.
 The report was published in November 2017.
 The report (PDF) identified three key reasons why RT is ready for payment and service delivery reform: the lack of site neutrality for payments; incentives that encourage volume of services over the value of services; and coding and payment challenges.